 - The use of natural family planning; official church doctrine prohibits the use of barrier methods and most chemical birth control.

-- The role of sex in a marriage; church doctrine prohibits sex outside of marriage, and argues that sex should always be procreative in nature.
+- The role of sex in marriage; church doctrine prohibits sex outside of marriage and argues that sex should always be procreative in nature.
 Thus non-procreative forms of sex are officially banned.

 The diversity of Catholics

 More than half of all Catholics don’t regularly attend church, and a significant majority disagree with some portion of church doctrine.
 You don’t have to agree with everything the church teaches during your Catholic marriage preparation.

 You don’t have to agree with everything the church teaches to get married within its walls.
 Indeed, millions of Catholics each year marry within the church, even in spite of their conflicts with the institution.